Installing NGINX Ingress Controller onto K8s Cluster:

 Apply the updated Ingress

-kubectl apply -f demo-ingress.yaml
+kubectl apply -f testapp1rule.yaml

 HAProxy config is already set to support for HTTP and HTTPS.
 So, we do not need to change something on HAProxy config.